 Sitting at the bar at Le Cafe

 I was not a fan at first of the Martini.
 Certainly it was not the usual drink for me being a vineyard girl.
-It did though grow on me and it is the cocktail I enjoy with my dear friend Alison.
+It did although grow on me.
+It is the cocktail I enjoy with my dear friend Alison.
 Many an evening of enjoyment we have had sitting at the NAC Le Cafe bar having the wonderful Brian perform the art of making a great martini just for us.
 It always was worth the wait!

 There is something lovely about being dressed up and sitting casually catching up with each other while sipping on a martini ( olives for her – lemon for me ( both Vodka – stirred not shaken) and there is always gaiety.